zkemail/zk-email-verify/README.md

     = For example: in_prefix_sum[0], in_prefix_sum[1].
   - warning[CA01]: In template "Bytes2Packed(7)": Array of local signals pow2 contains a total of 8 signals that do not appear in any constraint
     = For example: pow2[0], pow2[1].
+- Enable parsing of emails via tagged-dfa/lookahead/lookbehinds in all cases where 1) from:email [rare, only gcal] and 2) from:<email> and 3) from:text <email>